|

 Dad's Preview:

-This realistic drama centers does something that really helps
+This realistic sports drama centers does something that really helps

-this film's plot succeed.
-It presents its main characters with
+this film's plot succeed - it presents main characters who

-both good and bad traits.
-Stefan is a great player, yet he's too
+possess both good and bad traits.
+Stefan is a great player,

 emotional and sometimes makes bad decisions that impact the